scaleway/terraform-provider-scaleway/docs/guides/mnq_with_nats_terraform_provider.md

 # How to use Scaleway Messaging and Queuing config

-In this guide you'll learn how to deploy Scaleway Messaging and Queuing config and use the NATS Jetstream provider with, which is a plugin for Terraform that allows you to provision and manage NATS Jetstream resources.
+This guide shows the combination of Scaleway Messaging and Queuing configuration with to terraform NATS Jetstream provider.
+Il will allow you to provision and manage NATS Jetstream resources.

 At the end of this guide, you will have a running NATS server and a configured NATS CLI to interact with it.